valhalla/demos/docs/valhalla_service.md

 * phone = Phone.
 * url = URL for the place or location.

 Future Valhalla development work includes adding location options and information related to time at each location.
 This will allow routes to specify a start time or an arrive by time at each location.
+There is also ongoing work to improve support for `through` locations.

 #### Costing models